josephsl/wintenApps/readme.md

 * Textual responses from Cortana are announced in most situations.
 * NVDA will be silent when talking to Cortana via voice.
 * In Version 1909 (November 2019 Update) and 20H1 build 18945 and later, modern search experience in File Explorer powered by Windows Search user interface is supported.

-## Feedback Hub

-* For newer app releases, NVDA will no longer announce feedback categories twice.

 ## Mail